owncloud-archive/acceptance-testing/README.md

 If its working, update the version in the Gemfile

-###Vagrant missing berkshelf
+###Vagrant missing berkshelf or omnibus

 Error if you try to bring up the vagrant box:
 Vagrant: * Unknown configuration section 'berkshelf'.

-You are missing the vagrant-berkshelf plugin:
+You are missing the vagrant-berkshelf or vagrant-omnibus plugin:

        $ vagrant plugin install vagrant-berkshelf
+       $ vagrant plugin install vagrant-omnibus

 ###capybara-webkit needs qt